mapbender/mapbender-documentation/en/quickstart.rst

 * Vstype: Mapbender specific variables.
 Group (groups), User (users), Simple.
 * Hidden: If this value is set, requests are send via a server so that the parameters are not directly visible.

-Currently, the element can be used to transfer user- and groupinformation, e.g. for a user the $id$ and for groups the value $group$.
+Currently, the element can be used to transfer user- and group-information, e.g. for a user the $id$ and for groups the value $group$.

 **Layer configuration:**

-* title - layer title from Service information
+* title - layer title from service information
 * active (on/off) - enable/disable a layer for this individual application
 * select on - selectable in geodata explorer
 * select allow - layer is active when the application starts